square-computersetup/square-computersetup.github.io/_pages/chrome-vpn.md

 {% include figure url="/assets/images/go-vpnsetup.jpg" image_path="/assets/images/go-vpnsetup.jpg" caption="(in a future setup, we will configure even shorter __go/__ links)" %}

-__NOTE:__ You may be prompted to authenticate to Duo SSO again.
+__NOTE:__ You may be prompted to authenticate to Okta again.
 You may check the box that says __Remember me for 12 hours__ to avoid authenticating more than once daily.
 {: .notice--warning}

 {% include figure url="/assets/images/wifi1.jpg" image_path="/assets/images/wifi1.jpg" caption="(if this page does not appear after a minute, reload the page)" %}